Implementing Synchronized Multi-GPU Batch Normalization, Do It Exactly Right

 Batch Normalization was introduced in the paper Batch Normalization: Accelerating Deep Network Training by Reducing Internal Covariate Shift , which dramatically speed up the training process of the network (enables larger learning rate) and makes the network less sensitive to the weight initialization.
 The idea is performing the normalization within the mini-batch.
 The training mode:

-The input data is first normalized to be zero-mean and unit-variance, and then scale and shift:
+Forward Pass: For the input data , the data are normalized to be zero-mean and unit-variance, then scale and shit:

-We need to consider the partial gradient from output, mean and variance, since the mean and variance are the function of the input.
-The notations denote partial gradients:
+We need to consider the partial gradients from output , and the gradients from and , because the mean and variance are the function of the input: (We use the notations of partial gradients here.)

 Why synchronize the BN layer?

 For popular deep learning frameworks (Caffe, Torch.
 Tensorflow, PyTorch and etc.) , the implementation of Batch Normalization is calculating the mean and variance within every single GPU.
 That is because the synchronize version is slower due to cross GPU communication and there is almost no benefit of synchronizing BN for most of the vision tasks.
 However, we have to synchronize BN for some very particular tasks such as Semantic Segmentation, because the GPU usage is very expensive for per-pixel prediction and the mini-batch size within a single GPU is too small for BN.
 Therefore, we discuss the synchronized implementation here.